nicksolomon/net_viz/chapter1.md

 *** =instructions
 - Use the `vertex_attr()` function from the `igraph` package to add the vertex attributes `class` and `num_infected` to each vertex of the graph you made in the previous exercise.
 The attribute `class` corresponds to the column `CL` of the `hagelloch.df` data frame.
-To compute the number of infected individuals, use the function `degree()` with argument `mode = "in"`.
+To compute the number of infected individuals, use the function `degree()` with argument `mode = "out"`.

 - Plot this graph with `num_infected` mapped to node size and `class` mapped to node color.